adossantos-jr/psa-batch-mode/README.md

 - `surv_prob`: Survival probability;
 - `hab_impact`: Habitat impact of the fishery.

 These attributes follow [Patrick et al.(2009)](https://media.fisheries.noaa.gov/dam-migration/ns1-patrick-et-al-2010.pdf); you do not need to score all of them to run a PSA.
 Due to their qualitative nature, some of the columns are categorical and must be filled according to the respective functions in the script (i. e. cat_morph requires categories 'high_selec', 'mod_selec' & 'low_selec'); examples on are available in the [test data](https://github.com/adossantos-jr/psa-batch-mode/blob/main/test_psa_data.csv).
-If you choose not to use an attribute, you can change its weight to 0 and it will not be included in the analysis.
+If you choose not to use an attribute, change its weight to 0 and it will not be included in the analysis.
+Empty attributes (NA) will be automatically identified and will be asssigned 0 weight.

 Data frame importing is done using the 'Browse" button (if you use software such as MS Excel to buid the data frame, remember to always convert it to a .csv file before importing to R. When you upload your data, attributes will be automatically scored based on the default thresholds.
 After uploading your data, attribute categories will be set automatically to de default thresholds: